Xacfran/antimicrobial_peptides_chiroptera/README.md

 ```
 The results to be used for CAFE are within the `Phylogenetic_Hierarchical_Orthogroups` directory and I used the `N0.tsv` file.
 I did not find a way to edit the file automatically so that it can be read by `mcl2rawcafe.py` later.
 The manually edited file is in the `results` folder of this repository under the name `hierarchical_orthogroups_edited.tsv`.

-## CAFE
+## CAFE5

 The `hierarchical_orthogroups_edited.tsv` was transformed using `mcl2rawcafe.py`.

 ```bash
 python /path/to/cafe/mcl2rawcafe.py -i hierarchical_orthogroups_edited.tsv -o unfiltered_hierarchical_input.txt -sp "acaudifer ajamaicensis btaurus clfamiliaris drotundus ecaballus efuscus mbrandtii mdavidii mlucifugus mmolossus mmyotis mnatalensis mschreibersii msobrinus palecto pdiscolor pvampyrus raegyptiacus rferrumequinum rsinicus shondurensis sscrofa tsaurophila"
 ```
 Then, two approaches were used to pick the best model.
 In both cases, cafe runs were done 30 times to check for the convergence of the Model Base Final Likelihood (-lnL).
 The highest -lnL amongst all runs was picked by checking the `model_results` to be submitted to a LRT.

 ### Among gene family variation with a discrete gamma model

 I picked three categories, K = 2, 3, and 5.